nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: The address book offers celebrity managers a **secure, offline tool** to manage **various contacts and stakeholders, track VIP relationships, and schedule events** efficiently.
+**Value proposition**: The address book offers celebrity managers a **secure, offline tool** to manage **various contacts and stakeholders, and schedule events** efficiently.
 With a customizable field, it streamlines coordination while ensuring **privacy and data control** in a high-stakes environment.

 ### User stories